 Balloons for Twisters and Balloon Artists

 To start, balloon twisters typically use high-quality balloons produced by reputable companies such as Qualatex and Betallatex, which are specifically manufactured for twisting.
-These balloons come in a wide variety of colors, and you can purchase a bag of like-colored balloons or a bag with a mix of colors - typically 100, 144, or 500 to a bag.
-You can expect to pay between six to ten dollars (US) for a bag of a hundred balloons.
+These balloons come in a wide variety of colors, and you can purchase a bag of like-colored balloons or a bag with a mix of colors--typically 100, 144, or 500 to a bag.
+You can expect to pay between $6-10 (US) for a bag of a hundred balloons.